Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Tempus Resorts International, Ltd at its Orlando facility, reporting 550 affected workers.
+The largest notice was filed by Tempus Resorts International at its Orlando facility, reporting 550 affected workers.
 DJSP Enterprises followed with 435 workers.

 Trend & Outlook